 A Year With the Bahá’ís in India and Burma

-Originally published in 1908, this short memoir is the moving account of the first visit by a Western Bahá’í to the Indian subcontinent.
-Sprague has given us a priceless description of several early Bahá’í communities.
+Originally published in 1908, this short memoir is the account of the first visit by a Western Bahá’í to South and Southeast Asia, at the behest of Master himself.
+Sprague has given us a priceless description of several early Bahá’í communities in the region.

-The account begins with the author’s pilgrimage to ‘Akka, and the instructions were given to him by ‘Abdu’l-Bahá.
-He then takes us to Bombay, Rangoon, and Mandalay.
-Back to Rangoon, and then to Delhi and Lahore, we see a broad spectrum of Bahá’í communities at the turn of the twentieth century.
-Sprague paints a clear picture of the transforming power of the Bahá’í Cause that could bring together Muslims, Zoroastrians, Buddhists, and Hindus as a single-family.
+From the author’s pilgrimage to ‘Akka, and the instructions given to him by ‘Abdu’l-Bahá, through trips to Bombay, Rangoon, and Mandalay, then to Delhi and Lahore, we see a broad spectrum of Bahá’í community and life at the turn of the twentieth century.
+Sprague paints a clear picture of the transforming power of the Faith’s message of unity in diversity that could bring together Muslims, Zoroastrians, Buddhists, and Hindus as a single-family.

 A must read for lovers of memoir and stories of overcoming adversity.

 Ahang Rabbani, Ahmad Sohrab$29.95

 The Master in ‘Akka: Including the Recollections of The Greatest Holy Leaf

 Bahá’ís in the West